 How to charge your electric car

-There is a national charging network of slow, fast and rapid chargers that you can access up and down the country.
-They can be found in public car parks, on-street parking, at service stations, supermarkets and shopping malls.
+There's a national charging network of what are known as slow, fast and rapid chargers that you can access across the UK.
+You'll find them in public car parks, on-street parking, at service stations, supermarkets and shopping centres.

-Charging your electric car used to mean a plethora of different cards and apps, with usage spread across different emails, texts and bills.
+Charging your electric car used to mean having many different cards and apps, with your usage spread across different emails, texts and bills.
 Not anymore.

-We’re busy creating a super-slick, super-easy charging experience with Electric Juice: one card and app, thousands of chargers, all in one place.
-Plus if you’re an Octopus Energy home electricity customer, your bills can automatically be linked for the ultimate simplicity.
+Introducing Electric Universe: a super-slick, super-easy charging experience with one card and app.
+Thousands of chargers, all in one place.
+Plus if you’re an Octopus Energy home electricity customer, your bills can automatically be linked for ultimate simplicity.

 New charging operators join us all the time.
 Click the button below to find out which networks have already joined.